Feed Sacramento Homeless

 THE BIGGER PICTURE MENTOR PROGRAM "Preserving The Past, Promoting The Future!"

-TBP is a mentor program designed to provide services for at-risk youth that are unhoused or live in low-income communities who are overcoming stressors in their lives, and youth that will have a turbulent transition into adulthood and offer a positive support system to avoid the pitfalls that can derail their lives.
+TBP is a mentorship program designed to provide services for at-risk youth who are either unhoused or residing in low-income communities.
+It aims to support those dealing with life stressors, as well as youth facing turbulent transitions into adulthood.
+The program offers a positive support system to help avoid the pitfalls that could disrupt their lives."

 TBP Mentors are a resource for at-risk youth to gain coping skills, confidence, and self-advocacy skills.
 Mentors inspire positive change, leadership skills, and character development, and enable youth to visualize their futures clearly.
 TBP mentor program will provide participants with opportunities to develop the work-related skills needed to navigate into adulthood successfully.